eflumerf/styleguide/dune-daq-cppguide.md

 ### Copyable and Movable Types [DUNE VERSION]

--If a class contains member data, its copy constructor, copy assignment operator, move constructor and move assignment operators must all be either defined or explicitly deleted.
+If a class contains member data, its copy constructor, copy assignment operator, move constructor and move assignment operators must all be either defined or explicitly deleted.
 "Defined" could be as simple as making explicit the use of the "default" keyword.